Union Square station (Somerville): Station design

 Union Square station is located on the east side of the Prospect Street bridge, about 900 feet south of the Union Square intersection.
 The Fitchburg Line runs roughly northwest–southeast through the station area, with the two-track Union Square Branch of the Green Line on the north side of the Fitchburg Line tracks.
 The station has a single island platform, 225 feet long and 20 feet wide, located about 250 feet east of Prospect Street between the Green Line tracks.
 A canopy covers the full length of the platform.

 The platform is 8 in high for accessible boarding on current light rail vehicles (LRVs), and can be raised to 14 in for future level boarding with Type 9 and Type 10 LRVs.
 It is also provisioned for future extension to 300 ft length.
 A starter booth is located at the east end of the platform, with an at-grade emergency exit walkway leading to Allen Street.

 The station entrance plaza is located on the east side of the Prospect Street bridge, next to a small utility building.
 A walkway connects the plaza and platform, with fare vending machines located in a wider section of the walkway at its west end.
 Tail tracks are located on each side of the walkway.
 The tail tracks are designed not to preclude further extension to Porter station in the future.
-To the north of the entrance plaza is "Station Plaza", built by the developer of an adjacent building.The main entrance to the station is a walkway from Prospect Street to the north.
+To the north of the entrance plaza is "Station Plaza", built by the developer of an adjacent building.
+The main entrance to the station is a walkway from Prospect Street to the north.
 An elevator and stairs connect to the Prospect Street bridge.

 Public artwork at the station includes Passage by Matthew Trimble – a sculptural archway over the walkway to the platform – as well as murals on station sign panels.
 Bike racks with space for 34 bikes are located in the entrance plaza.
-A covered shelter will have racks for 86 bikes.
+A covered shelter has racks for 86 bikes.
 MBTA bus routes – – stop in Union Square near the station.